51Degrees/specifications/pipeline-specification/part3/automated-testing.md

 - check that "upgrade required" is returned for a property that is available in a different tier
 - check that "unknown" is return for a property that is not known
-- check that "not in resource" is returned for cloud engine
+- check that "not in resource" is returned for Cloud Engine
 - check unknown returned otherwise

 ### Engines.Fiftyone

 ShareUsage:

-- check that ShareUsage substitutes illegal XML characters correctly and truncates calues
+- check that ShareUsage substitutes illegal XML characters correctly and truncates values
 - check that ShareUsage operates correctly, retrying failed data etc.
 - check that sending stops when queue is full and resumes when it is no longer so
 - check that all data in the queue are sent